Eligibility & Application

 2. We’ve learned that people are far more likely to click on a face, than a company logo.
 The individual clinician can link to your main website from their profile.

-If you would like to go with having the clinic posted only, we would need an application from the point person (who would receive all of the emails coming from Open Path staff and prospective clients), plus a copy of the state license and liability insurance for every person in the practice who’d be potentially working with an Open Path client.
+If you would like to go with having the clinic posted only, we would need an application from the point person (who would receive all of the emails coming from Open Path staff and prospective clients).

 If there are interns at the clinic, we can accept them into Open Path as long as they already hold their postgraduate degree in counseling, psychology, or related field.
-Interns can submit their supervisors’ license and insurance information if they do not hold their own.
-We will also need the name and email address, plus the state registration card of their license to practice as an intern, from each participant.
+Postgraduate interns can submit their supervisors’ name if they do not hold their own license.

-If you would like to create profiles for each therapist, which we recommend, each therapist would need to fill out the application in order to create their profile, and also send a copy of their license and liability insurance.
+If you would like to create profiles for each therapist, which we recommend, each therapist would need to fill out the application in order to create their profile.

 Q: What happens after I apply?